sweattep/ancient_quotes/README.md

 >strive with their wealth and their lives

+>strive in His cause that you may succeed

 >We will test your affairs

 >Who created death and life to test you